 Additional information on the NAM Study, as well as the public meetings, is available online at: http://www.nationalacademies.org/hmd/Activities/PublicHealth/TemporomandibularDisorders.aspx

 As research advances to understand more about TMD, many in the health care community are reassessing past treatments and ways in which they were developed.
 As noted earlier, there is a growing consensus of health professionals who consider TMD a complex family of conditions like hypertension or diabetes.
 In that regard, the TMD patient should not be seen as someone with an isolated dental or jaw condition but rather viewed as a whole individual subject to genetic, hormonal, environmental and behavioral factors that may be contributing not only to jaw pain and dysfunction, but to a range of other serious comorbid conditions.

 In some cases, the patient may experience one condition initially and then go on to develop one or more comorbidities.
 In other cases, two conditions may occur together at the outset.
 Such a perspective can direct and inspire scientists to discover commonalities that can advance understanding and ultimately lead to beneficial therapies.

 Research to understand why these conditions coexist is in its early stages, but it is already prompting leading investigators to propose a name change.
 “TMD” is not an apt term to describe the complex multisystem pains and dysfunctions that many patients experience.
 The thinking now is that these debilitating problems experienced in various parts of the body have their origin in pathology at the highest levels of the brain and central nervous system.

 The TMJ Association continues to advocate for research for solutions to TMD and the medical conditions that frequently co-occur it, as well as for the development of safe and effective diagnostics and treatments.
-We will keep you updated on the latest scientific research findings through our website and we invite you to visit often.
+We will keep you updated on the latest scientific research findings through our website and e-newsletter, TMJ News Bites, and we invite you to visit often.